reshmapaul/unblockss/content/events/Health Sciences Summit Overview.md

  - /events
  - /
 ---
 The healthcare and life sciences landscape has changed drastically in the last few years.
-This has led to a fundamental shift from the era of “Life Sciences” into an era of  “Health Sciences” that focuses on what OZ calls the “Human Experience.”
+This has led to a fundamental shift from the era of Life Sciences into an era of Health Sciences that focuses on what OZ calls the Human Experience.

 [Read on offers.followoz.com](https://offers.followoz.com/health-sciences-summit-overview)